mrodrigues22/neatback/README.md

-# NeatBack - Posture Tracking App
+# Slouti - Posture Tracking App

 A simple Windows desktop application that tracks your posture using webcam and AI, and sends notifications when you slouch.